 You have to stop being weak and face the inevitable.
 A coward dies a thousand deaths but the hero dies only once.
 Punch death in the face and use it to make this life as incredible as possible.
 Go places and do things that make your life a story worth reading about.

-Stop surviving and start thriving.
+What is courage?
+It’s what’s required to stop surviving and start thriving.
 You only get one shot.
 At least pull the trigger.